tylerlrhodes/blog2/content/posts/refactoring-a-python-linked-list-part-1.md

 * Make it "Pythonic" (within reason of code formatting of this blog): at least with regards to Effective Python
 * What functions should it support: sorting, searching, insertion
-* Options for support functionality: class based or functionali
+* Options for support functionality: class based or functional
 * Exception handling - where can there be an exception
-* Flow control, propwer
+* Flow control, proper
 * An eye towards thread safety
+* What Python built-in types would function as a linked list?
+For instance, python lists?
+* Python comparators how to extend?
+* collections.abc interface for classes - what is it? why use it?

 In <q> `def __next__` </q> what does this look like?